Jeff-Lewis/docker-cloud-startup/README.md

 ### script.sh

-- Executed on EC2 during launch.
+- Executed on EC2 during launch as part of cloud-init (ie: UserData).
 - Installs `docker-cloud-cli` and `aws-cli`.
 - Sets environment variables for Docker Cloud authentication.
-- Uses "Bring Your Own Node" CLI command to register new instance as Docker Cloud node.
+- Executes the `byo` CLI command to register new instance as Docker Cloud node.
+- Tags EC2 instance with UUID.
 - Waits for Docker Cloud node deployment to finish.
-- Adds Docker Cloud UUID as a tag on the AWS instance.
+- Tags Docker Cloud node with `Cluster=<cfn-stackname>`.
-- Retrieves EC2 instance tags.
-- Adds certain tags as a Docker Cloud node label.
+- Tags Docker Cloud node with EC2 tags prefixed with `Docker-Cloud-`.
+- Redeploys stacks.
 - Delete all installed packages and Bash history.

 ### Supported Linux Distros